Alexandre Cazeau de Roumillac: Early life and family

-Planter in the Antilles
+Farming career

 Attracted by the "Isles," he arrived in 1753 in Grenada, then a French colony.
 Upon his arrival, Alexandre Cazeau settled as a planter in the northeast of the island, at the foot of the Lavera mountain, in the parish of Sauteurs.
 The plantation, which employed both indentured servants and slaves, produced some cacao, coffee, cotton, but mostly sugar.
 Cazeau, passionate about agronomy and philosophy, attempted to put his theories into practice by experimenting with new farming methods and treating his slaves with "humanity rarely seen at the time."

 In his Essay on the Art of Cultivating Cane and Extracting Sugar, published in London in 1781, he stated: "Without speaking as a legislator, as a Christian, as a philosopher, but simply as a farmer, it is bad economics to spend a lot of money to buy new ones (slaves) when, with a little money and some indulgence, you can keep the old ones who are much better [...]
 You can make the same amount of sugar with many fewer slaves, but by treating them with more kindness."

 After several trips back and forth to France, he settled on the island in 1757 with his son Jean-François and daughter Marie-Marthe.
 To safeguard his interests, he sided with the British when they took possession of the island in 1759 and changed his nationality.
 In 1767, he was appointed representative of the French of the island to King George III.

-Return to Europe

 Having made his fortune, Cazeau returned to Europe in 1777, dividing his time between London and Paris.
 He published pamphlets on the sugar industry, which enabled him to join the Royal Society of London on April 13, 1780.
 Since Grenada had been returned to France in 1779, he advocated on behalf of British settlers to King Louis XVI.

 In 1782, he joined the Masonic lodge Saint-Jean de la Vertu Persécutée in Avignon.